soi-20/brains/_pages/ghosts.md

 > Big, Small and Competition

-> Viewing a temporary trend as a competitive advantage
+> Stop see a temporary trend as a competitive advantage

-> Companies are hard to build and even harder to span across generations
+> Companies are hard to build and even harder to expand across generations

 > Which market is not depend on you, its on user